-- 1/4 cup apple cider vinegar
+- ¼ cup apple cider vinegar

+- Season and smoke.
+Combine the salt, pepper, and garlic powder in a small bowl.
 Season the brisket on all sides with the salt/pepper/garlic mixture (reserve 1/2 tablespoon of the seasoning for later use).
 Place the brisket on the grill grate, close the lid, and smoke for 3 hours.

+- Wrap.
 After the brisket has smoked for 3 hours, remove to a large sheet of plastic wrap.
 Tightly wrap the brisket with the plastic wrap, then wrap again with foil and place in the refrigerator overnight.
 This step is important for well penetrated smoke flavor, but if you're cooking same day, just skip the wrapping and go on to the next step.

+- Grill.
 The next day, preheat your grill or a cast iron grill pan to high heat (around 500 degrees).
 Unwrap the brisket and place it fat side up on the hottest part of your grill.
 Grill for 8-10 minutes per side, or until the brisket has developed a nice char on both sides.

-Remove the brisket from the baking dish to a cutting board and allow it to rest for at least 15 minutes.
+- Finish making the BBQ sauce.
 While the brisket rests, add the cider vinegar to the braising liquid and cook over medium heat.
-Bring the sauce to a boil and stir frequently until it is reduced to a thick BBQ Sauce consistency.
+Bring the sauce to a boil and stir frequently until it is reduced to a thick BBQ sauce consistency.
 You may need to separate any excess bacon fat from the top with a spoon.

+- Slice and serve.
 Slice the brisket in 1/4 inch slices (about as thick as a pencil) and drizzle with the warm BBQ sauce.
 Serve immediately and enjoy!

 Join the Grill Squad